 2. Things That You No Longer Need

 Doesn’t it feel good to see that smile on other people’s faces every time you’ve extended help towards them?
-It makes you feel better about yourself that you can’t stop smiling and feeling very positive towards life.
+When you give to others, it makes you feel better about yourself that you can’t stop smiling and are feeling very positive towards life.